Allstate Spark Plugs

 In recent years, mostly to reduce electrical interference — your iPhone, electronic components on your bike, your Cardo, etc— spark plug manufacturers have been transitioning to spark plugs with a built-in resistor.
 In NGK parlance, this adds an “R” as the second letter of the plug model, other manufacturers have different indicators.

-NGK has quietly discontinued most of their non-resistor plugs in the ranges vintage scooterists want, so non-resistor plugs are getting harder to find — and more expensive — as stock runs out.
+NGK and other brands have quietly discontinued most non-resistor plugs in the ranges vintage scooterists want, so non-resistor plugs are getting harder to find — and more expensive — as stock runs out.
 If you go on scooter and motorcycle forums, you’ll find endless arguments whether it matters or not.

-Most actual science-type people, argue that it doesn’t.
-While the resistor may adjust the character of the spark a tiny bit (allegedly a shorter but more focused spark), “R” plugs are designed match the specs of the original versions and really shouldn’t cause any problems.
+Most actual science-type people argue that it doesn’t.
+While the resistor may adjust the character of the spark a tiny bit (allegedly a shorter but more focused spark), “R” plugs are designed match the specs of the original versions and shouldn’t cause any problems.
 If they do cause a problem, buy a non-resistor plug on eBay for twice the price, and convince yourself it’s running better, like you do when you use really expensive 2-stroke oil and “premium” gas.
-We won’t point out that your fancy upgraded NGK plug cap you’ve been running since the nineties has a resistor in it anyway, and the 1/6 of a degree your timing is off — and all the pizza you’ve been eating lately — are the real issues.
+We won’t point out that your fancy NGK plug cap you’ve been running since the nineties has a resistor in it anyway.
+The 1/4 of a degree your timing is off, your incorrect plug gap, and all the pizza you’ve been eating lately are probably the real issues.

 If you have a modern scooter, “R” plugs are spec’ed anyway, so none of this matters.
 Huzzah!